-(This is a picture of the 30m version of the kit)
+(NB This picture is of the 30m version of the kit so the toroids L4/5/6 are different)

 Finally, having finished the wiring to the back panel, you should solder the back panel in place using the same method that you used for the front panel.
 Be careful when soldering near the wires as the insula4on is easily damaged by the soldering iron.
 There is enough length to move them out of the way of the iron.